mattr93/advent-of-code-2025-java-typescript/README.md

-# advent-of-code-2025-java-typescript
+# advent-of-code-2025-java
-Advent of Code 2025, attempting to use both Java and Typescript
+Advent of Code 2025 using Java